refactorfirst/RefactorFirst/README.md

 This tool is based on the paper **[Prioritizing Design Debt Investment Opportunities](https://dl.acm.org/doi/10.1145/1985362.1985372)** by Nico Zazworka, Carolyn Seaman, and Forrest Shull

 There is still much to be done.
-I hope to publish this proof of concept to maven.org soon to make it easier to use.
-In the meantime, your feedback would be greatly appreciated.
+Your feedback would be greatly appreciated.

 ## Limitations
 * This plugin only works with Java 8 projects at this time